Tearran/jam-pi/README.md

 ## Jampi-library
-The idea is to utilize a central location for configuration and customization scripts to use one a GNU Linux with GNU bash conventions to dynamicly generate  an API.
+The idea is to utilize a central location for configuration and customization scripts for use with a GNU Linux with GNU bash conventions to dynamicly generate  an API.

 ## Jampi-config
 The idea is to utilize Jampi-library for a CLI (Command Line Interface) to interact with Jampi-library